Note: Deer hybrids are extremely common, and a variety of deer hybrid zones exist around the world.

 × Equus caballus [Horse] See the separate article “Horse-deer hybrids.”

-× Ovis aries [Domestic Sheep] There is an anecdotal report of such a hybrid on page 3 of the Aug.
+× Ovis aries [Domestic Sheep] There is an anecdotal report of a sheep-deer hybrid on page 3 of the Aug.
 9, 1898 Semi-weekly Interior Journal, a newspaper published Stanford, Kentucky (Access Article).
 Another such report appears on page 2 of the June 01, 1902 The Times, a newspaper published Richmond, Virginia (Access Article).

 Panolia eldii [Eld's Deer] See: Cervus elaphus.